alphadose/itogami/README.md

 The following conclusions can be drawn from the above results:-

-1. [Itogami](https://github.com/alphadose/itogami) is the fastest among all threadpool implementations and slower only than unlimited goroutines
+1. [Itogami](https://github.com/alphadose/itogami) is the fastest among all goroutine pool implementations and slower only than unlimited goroutines
 2. [Itogami](https://github.com/alphadose/itogami) has the least `allocs/op` and hence the memory usage scales really well with high load
-3. The memory used per operation is in the acceptable range of other threadpools and drastically lower than unlimited goroutines
+3. The memory used per operation is in the acceptable range of other pools and drastically lower than unlimited goroutines
 4. The tolerance (± %) for [Itogami](https://github.com/alphadose/itogami) is quite low for all 3 metrics indicating that the algorithm is quite stable overall